Guilherme-Rigobello/weather-forecast/README.md

 # **🌤 Weather Forecast**

-🗺 See the weather forecast for the next 5 days for any city in the world!
+🗺 See the weather forecast for the next 5 days in real time in any city in the world!

 https://github.com/user-attachments/assets/758409ce-c92b-4e1d-a122-af7d878d7eef